processing/processing-website/README.md

 By contributing to this repository you agree to follow our community guidelines.
 Before getting started, please read our [Code of Conduct](https://github.com/processing/processing-website/blob/main/CODE-OF-CONDUCT.md).

+If this is your first time contributing on GitHub, check out this [guide for first contributions](https://github.com/firstcontributions/first-contributions).

 To contribute to the Processing website, you'll need to identify an issue, fork this repo, set up the project on your local machine, make and test your changes, and then submit a pull request.

 If you're already familiar with the steps above, you can skip to [Editing content](#editing-content).
 Otherwise, keep reading.